 We haven’t even had Thanksgiving yet but I’m already thinking about fun Christmas traditions to start this year!

-Specifically, I’ve been thinking lately about fun family Christmas traditions to start this year.
+I’ve been thinking lately about fun family Christmas traditions to start this year.
 I think it’s because I know this year I’ll have JUST given birth to my first baby, and Christmas will be… different.

 In an exciting way!
 (Ok, also in a scary way.)
 It’s easy for me to jump ahead of myself here, and start thinking about December.
 It’s sort of like… the start of my “new life” is coming, and the first thing that will happen in my “new life” will be Christmas.